The Underworld Cup Recap

 As one would expect, NWCup/Underworld cup is held in the middle of Washington logging country, so everything about the race has a distinct uniqueness.
 The registration booth is an abandoned school bus, the lift to the top is 20-30ft U-haul box trucks packed with riders which are then use the logging roads to reach the summit.
 It’s astonishing as to how well run this event is.

-|This was one of the smaller U-haul trucks, which fit 14-20 riders depending on how cozy it was packed.|
+This was one of the smaller U-haul trucks, which fit 14-20 riders depending on how cozy it was packed.

 Practice started on Wednesday, it was my first time riding Evil – Undead on a real downhill course, so I was pretty antsy to get out there and try it out.
 The course flowed really well, and had a good combination of high speed, braking bumps, technical sections, and tight turns.
 The upper part of the course, dubbed white knuckle, was the fastest part section and required very little braking, though I will admit sometimes I really wanted to.
 It was much faster than any of the race courses out on the East Coast, but in contrast wasn’t quite as technical.
 Overall I was feeling good about the race, and my bike felt great.
+Seeding and race days at Dry hill are a bit different from any other race.
+The Underworld Cup is part race, part gauntlet.
+The bottom half the course is lined with fans which isn’t odd, but the fans are increadibly talented hecklers.
+The loudest person, and/or person with a megaphone, will lead what type of cheering each rider gets.
+By that I mean some riders will get happy birthday sung to them, other will get the silent cheer, distracting to say the least.
+Here’s a video example from 2011.
+It gets better, direct in the riders field of vision will be two grizzly bearded loggers doing the wheelbarrow in only boxers, blow up dolls arranged in various provocative positions, or a horse masks blowing the vuvuzela.
+If you can’t tunnel vision very well, you’re going to have a bad time.

 My seeding run went well, or so I thought.
 I gave it a decent effort and had a few minor mistakes, but hit most lines and was pretty content with it.
 I was certain that I’d have a top 30 time.
 Well, the clock told a different story.
 I seeded in 46th place, way off from where I wanted to be which demoralized me quite bit.